-Some persons being considered for use as informants may require special review for approval before being activated.
+Some persons being considered for use as Informants may require special review for approval before being activated.
 These include juveniles, persons on probation or parole, or those who hold privileged positions, e.g., attorneys, doctors, clergy, reporters, persons in the Witness Protection Program and former law enforcement officers.

 Persons on probation or parole present specific concerns.
 The Department cannot place a probationer or parolee in a position that violates the terms or conditions of their probation or parole.
-The Department has no authority to usurp the conditions set forth by a court or the authority of the controlling agency.
+The Department has no authority to override the conditions set forth by a court or the authority of the controlling agency.

-Guidance from County Counsel and the Orange County District Attorney's Narcotics Enforcement Team should be sought when persons of privileged status are being considered for use as informants.
+Guidance from the Constitutional Policing Advisor, County Counsel and the Orange County District Attorney's Narcotics Enforcement Team should be sought when persons of privileged status are being considered for use as Informants.